MMesbahU/Weggis/Files/explore.md

         -SNP_pval 1e-3 \
         -doGlf 2 &> /dev/null
 ```
+Be sure you are using the latest ANGSD version (>0.900).
+Otherwise please unload ngsTools module and reload then ANGSD one.

 We assume 3 ancestral populations (Europeans, Africans and Native Americans) making up the genetic diversity of our samples.
 Therefore we compute admixture proportions with 3 ancestral components.
 ```
+module load ngsadmix
 K=3
 ngsdadmix -likes Results/ALL.beagle.gz -K $K -outfiles Results/ALL.admix.K$K -P 4 -minMaf 0.02
+module unload ngsadmix
 ```

 Combine samples IDs with admixture proportions and inspect the results.